rahulanugu/SC/web-application_docs/Frontend/Frontend Documentation.md

 Route: healthcare/adduserpatient

 **Description**-  Through this component physician can add the user using the give access to portal button.
 It has a modal which pops up and ask for the patient or caregiver information like First name, last name,  phone number, relation to the patient.
 It has different cards for different phases of adding the user.
 Physicians can navigate using the next and back button.
-Email and text verification for the patients is done in this component.
-Below is the snapshot.
+Email and text verification are still yet to be completed.

   ![alt_text](../Images/Frontend_images/image7.png "image_tooltip")